brundinm/brundinm/README.md

 - Designed and developed a digital resource repository application using a LAMP stack for the Canada-wide CAM (Complementary and Alternative Medicine) in UME (Undergraduate Medical Education) Project out of the University of Calgary.
+  Repository features included searching via Boolean operators, field qualification, field limits, wildcard operators, and nested searching;
+  browsing via hypertext linked peer-reviewed summaries on CAM topics; browsing via hypertext linked controlled subject terms (descriptors) applied to describe the content of each resource; and a submission process so users could submit CAM-related resources for inclusion into the repository.
 - Developed extended services for, and resources integration within, the Java-based bibliographic search tool TAL Online (using OCLC’s SiteSearch set of tools), a province-wide virtual union catalog maintained by The Alberta